QR Codes in the US – How Fast is it Growing and Who is Using it?

 With the current state of COVID-19 pandemic, businesses, especially SMBs and MSMBs, that do not work on an online model are the most affected.
 Even as the pandemic slows down, and situations move towards normalcy, the fear of the virus returning will make it difficult for businesses to bounce back.
 QR Code, a contactless technology will be extremely instrumental in such situations.

 Put simply, QR Codes are a call-to-action (or a hyperlink) added to the physical world.
 While China was the earliest adopter of QR Codes, the United States is catching up real soon.
-While the early 2010s marked the spread of QR Codes in the states, In 2020 and the coming decades businesses are witnessing incremental growth into QR code use cases.
+While the early 2010s marked the spread of QR Codes in the United States, In 2020 and the coming decades businesses are witnessing incremental growth into QR code use cases.

-In this blog, we will try to understand why QR codes are important for the United States of America and how it is useful for your business.
+In this blog, we will try to understand why QR codes are important for the United States and how it is useful for your business.
 I will provide a few detailed use cases of various industries within the US.

 QR code usage in the United States and other countries